 And that number is even lower when you look at multinational companies based in the Latin America and Caribbean (LATAM) region.
 Despite the size of these “MultiLatina” companies – multinationals headquartered in the region – there are still very few that are exploring and capitalising on the opportunity that captives can provide for both risk and HR managers.

 The region has been slower than more mature markets – like Europe and the US – when it comes to adopting the captive model.
-And that’s still the case for property and casualty (P&C) risks too, not just EB.
+And that’s still the case for property and casualty (P&C) risks too, not just EB.“there are still very few [MultiLatinas] exploring and capitalising on the opportunity that captives can provide for both risk and HR managers”

 But that could be changing.
 At a Captive International roundtable in 2021, panellists shared how the hard commercial insurance market – when demand for insurance is high and there’s a reduced supply – has been driving interest in captives.
 Eduardo Fox, Consultant at Appleby, said “Many LATAM companies have repositioned their captives to better utilise them.
 Those who do not have captives are exploring forming one...
 From our experience… a lot of the renewed interest has come from Mexico.”1